HumanSignal/label-studio/docs/source/guide/frontend_reference.md

 Type data: `array`

 Array of annotations.
-See the [annotation documentation](export.html#Raw-JSON-format-of-completed-tasks) for more information.
+For more information, see the [annotation documentation](export.html#Raw-JSON-format-of-completed-tasks).

 #### predictions

 Type data: `array`

 Array of predictions.
 Similar structure as completions or annotations.
-See the [annotation documentation](export.html#Raw-JSON-format-of-completed-tasks) and [guidance for importing predicted labels](predictions.html) for more information.
+For more information, see the [annotation documentation](export.html#Raw-JSON-format-of-completed-tasks) and [guidance for importing predicted labels](predictions.html).

 ### user